Jays-T/scramblinspiders/README.md

 Hackathon
 ======

+### **What is a Hackathon?** ###

+A Hackathon is a sprint-like event in which teams collaborate intensively on software projects.

+The goal of a hackathon is to create a functioning project by the end of the event.

+Hackathons are a great way to get real-world experience of agile programming and working together in a team, just like you would in a dev role.

 ### **Hackathon Description** ###
 You'll be assigned to a team, and work together to build a project based on an assigned theme.